s100yanov/custom-list/README.md

 it's objects possible and serves the sorting function of the List.
 > With the goal to offer different sorting critera the three Comparator implementing classes are added.
 > Sorting and NULL values - the concept of sorting the elements in the list is in ascending order.
-Regarding the null values - the chosen logic in this implementation is to treat them as biggest values and put them at the end of the list.
+Regarding the null values - the applied logic in this implementation is to treat them as highest values and put them at the end of the list.